 Coursera

-Skills you'll gain: Regression Analysis, NumPy, Supervised Learning, Machine Learning Algorithms, Machine Learning, Predictive Modeling, Deep Learning, Data Science, Python Programming
+Skills you'll gain: Model Training, Regression Analysis, NumPy, Machine Learning Algorithms, Machine Learning, Model Optimization, Deep Learning, Data Science, Python Programming

-Skills you'll gain: Scikit Learn (Machine Learning Library), Predictive Modeling, Regression Analysis, Machine Learning Algorithms, Applied Machine Learning, Predictive Analytics, Python Programming, Classification Algorithms, Machine Learning, Data Analysis
+Skills you'll gain: Scikit Learn (Machine Learning Library), Predictive Modeling, Regression Analysis, Machine Learning Algorithms, Applied Machine Learning, Predictive Analytics, Python Programming, Classification Algorithms, Model Training, Machine Learning, Data Analysis

 Regression is a statistical method used to understand relationships between variables.
 It helps in predicting outcomes based on input data, making it a crucial tool in various fields such as finance, healthcare, and marketing.
 By analyzing historical data, regression allows professionals to make informed decisions, identify trends, and forecast future events.
 Understanding regression is important because it provides insights that can lead to better strategies and improved performance in business and research.